chilikasha/tinytools/README.md

-[Tinytools](https://tinytools.club) is a curated list of fast, beautiful and minimalistic apps which solve one issue or just do smth very well.

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+[Tinytools](https://tinytools.club) is a collection of useful, simple, single purpose apps and tools for everyday problems and tasks.

+If you have any suggestions or problems please open an issue.

+Site is built with docsify.